Skip to Main Content ⏎.

 Solar panels on a house

 What is the Innovative Housing Retrofit Scheme?
-European Regional Development Fund

-How is the scheme funded?
+What is the scheme delivering?

 The retrofit market represents a key sector for the West of England Combined Authority.
 It will play an important role in achieved the target of net zero carbon emissions by 2030…[but] doing so will require a radical overhaul across the region.